Report Irrigation Issues

 • Watering your lawn before 10 a.m. and after 4 p.m.
 Since evaporation loss can be 60% higher during the day, watering your lawn during the early morning or late evenings minimizes evaporation and supports conservation efforts.
 Also avoid watering on windy days.

 • Monitoring rainfall and updating your watering schedule accordingly.
-Be sure your automatic sprinkler system is equipped with a working rain shutoff device, which overrides the system when enough rain has fallen and automatically resets when the turn needs more water.
+Be sure your automatic sprinkler system is equipped with a working rain shutoff device, which overrides the system when enough rain has fallen and automatically resets when more water is needed.
 Regularly check your device to make sure it is working properly and the switch in the control box is set to “on.”

 • Watering your lawn only as much as needed.
 Most Florida soils need an average of one-half to three-quarters of an inch of water per application to replenish the grass.
 An automatic system can provide an efficient method of irrigating lawns since controllers turn the system off after a predetermined amount of water is applied.